"The entirety of our network infrastructure is Cisco and the most valuable feature is the integration."

 "The most valuable feature is signature-based malware detection."

 "The solution makes it possible to see a threat once and block it everywhere across all endpoints and the entire security platform.
 It has the ability to block right down to the file and application level across all devices based on policies, such as, blacklisting and whitelisting of software and applications.
 This is good.
 Its strength is the ability to identify threats very quickly, then lock them and the network down and block the threats across the organization and all devices, which is what you want.
 You don't want to be spending time working out how to block something.
 You want to block something very quickly, letting that flow through to all the devices and avoiding the same scenario on different operating systems."

 "The visibility and insight this solution gives you into threats is pretty granular.
 It has constant monitoring.
 You can get onto the device trajectory to look at a threat, but you can also see what happened prior to the threat.
 You can see what happened after the threat.
 You can see what other applications were incorporated into the execution of the threat.
 For example, you have the event, but you see that the event was launched by Google Chrome, which was launched by something else.
 Then, after the event, something else was launched by whatever the threat was.
 Therefore, it gives you great detail, a timeline, and continuity of events leading up to whatever the incident is, and then, after.
 This helps you understand and nail down what the threat is and how to fix it."

 "It is extensive in terms of providing visibility and insights into threats.
 It allows for research into a threat, and you can chart your progress on how you're resolving it."

-"This solution requires less management and is very easy to use."
+"The solution is very simple and straightforward to use."